Bible Study Tips for Beginners

 Examples of thought-for-thought Bible translations:

-Examples of umbrella Bible translations:
+Examples of paraphrased Bible translations:

 What Bible study method will you use?
 There are so many ways of studying the Bible.
 Choose one method and learn how to apply it to studying your Bible.
 Once you know how the method works, apply it to the passage you’re reviewing.